metamorph-inc/openmeta-mms/docs/getting_started/introduction/introduction.rst

 Introduction
 ============

+Welcome to the documentation for the OpenMETA tools.

 The OpenMETA Tools
 ------------------

-The OpenMETA tool kit is an integrated, open source, model-based platform used to design and analyze complex systems.
-While the OpenMETA tools have been used to create satellite and vehicular systems, they excel at electronic hardware design.
-OpenMETA users can create a design with integrated schematic, PCB, thermal, power usage and cost information.
+The OpenMETA tools are an integrated, open source, model-based platform used to design and analyze complex systems.
+They comprise of a modeling environment, a test execution framework, and a results management and visualization system.

-The process will allow users to create functional hardware products without requiring expert level electronics experience.
+The OpenMETA tools have been
+used to create satellites, vehicular systems, and consumer electronics.
+OpenMETA allows users to model a system with multiple domains in a single model to better manage the synchronization and interactions between these domains.

 Benefits of OpenMETA
 --------------------